Domestic Violence and Orders of Protection

 Normally, when police are called to intervene in a domestic situation, the police offers will make a judgment call in deciding whether or not to arrest someone.
 When an order of protection is present, and if it appears that the order is being violated, the police have probable cause to make an immediate arrest.

-The article "Domestic Violence and Orders of Protection - Family Offense Proceedings in Supreme and Family Court" is provided as a free educational service by J. Douglas Barics, attorney at law, and does not constitute legal advice.
-Legal advice may only come from a qualified attorney who is familiar with the facts and circumstances of a specific case.
+Disclaimer: The article "Domestic Violence and Orders of Protection - Family Offense Proceedings in Supreme and Family Court" is provided as a free educational service and does not constitute legal advice.
+For more information see the full disclaimer.